Kong/kongponents/docs/components/popover.md

 ### Events / Loading Content

-- `opened` - emitted once the popover has been opened, also passes in whether or not the popover is currently being displayed
+- `opened` - emitted once the popover has been opened
 - `closed` - emitted when the popover has been triggered closed (emits on all triggers)

 <KPop @opened="loadSomething" @closed="onClose">